 The overall project timeline is shown in Figure 1.
-This report details activities in the final quarter of Year 2.
+This report details activities in the project's final quarter.
 A full list of milestones and Success Criteria is provided in the Appendix.

 Figure 1: Project timeline, including times of activity (color bars), Milestones (numbered circles) and Success Criteria (lettered circles).
 A complete list of Milestones and Success Criteria are given in the Appendix.